Rural Pharmacy and Prescription Drugs

-Partnership for Prescription Assistance offers a database of prescription drug assistance programs available from pharmaceutical companies.
+Medicine Assistance Tool offers a database of prescription drug assistance programs available from pharmaceutical companies.
 The website allows patients, caregivers, or healthcare providers to search for specific medications and find matching assistance programs.

 The ADAP (AIDS Drug Assistance Programs) Directory lists programs by state that help people living with HIV and AIDS who are uninsured and underinsured have access to medication.

 State Pharmaceutical Assistance Programs (SPAPs) is a list of programs by state that, in partnership with Medicare, may help pay drug plan premiums and/or other drug costs.
 Not all states are listed.

 What is the 340B Drug Pricing Program and who benefits from this program?

 The 340B Drug Pricing Program allows certain facilities, such as Federally Qualified Health Centers, FQHC Look-Alikes, Critical Access Hospitals, Sole Community Hospitals, Rural Referral Centers, and Disproportionate Share Hospitals that meet certain requirements, to purchase prescription and non-prescription medications at reduced cost.
 Participating facilities can use these savings to reduce the price of medications for patients, increase the number of indigent patients served, expand the number of drugs offered, and expand other services offered to patients, as highlighted by 2019 340B Health Annual Survey: 340B Hospitals Use Benefits to Provide Services and Improve Outcomes for Low-Income and Rural Patients.
 The 340B program is based on Section 340B of Public Law 102-585, the Veterans Health Care Act of 1992.

 The 340B Prime Vendor Program (PVP), is a free federal program open to all eligible entities.
 The PVP negotiates pricing below the 340B ceiling price, helping to establish distribution solutions and networks that improve access to affordable medications for participants of the 340B Drug Pricing Program.
 In addition, the PVP offers value-added products and services in an effort to decrease the cost of providing medication to patients of the participating facilities.
 The program is voluntary and open to facilities that are already registered with Health Resources and Services Administration (HRSA) for the 340B program.
 Registration for the program is done via the PVP's online enrollment system.
 Additional assistance is available at 888.340.2787.